Skip to main content

 Exam schedules

-Note: minimum 50% of exam points is required to pass
+Note: minimum 50% of project/e-Exam points is required to passe

 Pedagogic approaches and sustainable development